github-insights/github-insights.github.io/docs/index.md

 of choice.
 The application will expose all metrics on the `/actuator/prometheus` endpoint.
 A more detailed step by step guide can be found [here](getting-started.md)

+## Contibruting

+This project is open source so all contributions are welcome.
+If you are not sure of what could be added we have a [page dedicated](contributing.md) to ideas and improvements to Github Metrics.

 ## Metrics

 Looking for a list of all exposed data, check out the [Metrics page](metrics.md).